victor-porcar/TimelapseDNGInterpolator2/README.md

 The list of all available settings is [here](src/main/resources/allProperties.txt)

-In order to know the name of the setting in the DNG file, the following trick can be used:
+In order to know the name of the setting in a DNG image, the following trick can be used:
-Edit the setting you want to know the name with Lightroom (or similar) and set it to a particular value.
+Open the file in Lightroom, change setting you want to know and set it to a particular value.
-Once the dng file is properly saved, open the dng file with any text editor and you'll see the XMP section as plain text (JSON).
+Once the DNG file is properly saved, open the file with any text editor and you'll see the XMP section as plain text (JSON).
 Look for the value you set before and you'll see the corresponding name of the setting.

 ### GoPro and Lightroom

-[Here](workflow/Lightroom_and_GoPro.md) is the workflow I use to process smooth transitions in Lightroom for GOPRO nightlapses
+[Here](workflow/Lightroom_and_GoPro.md) is an example of the workflow I use to process smooth transitions in Lightroom for GOPRO nightlapses.

  <br />